calint/riscv/README.md

 ad-hoc 2-stage pipeline where a new instruction is fetched while previous executes

-intended for cmod s7 from digilent.com
+implemented on cmod s7 from digilent.com

 128 KB dual port block ram for instructions and data